emo-bon/data-workflow-book/book/08-addendum/glossary.md

     An EMO-BON member, which is typically but not exclusively an institute.

 - ### Station
-    An EMO-BON Station.
-Stations collect EMO-BON samples.
-Stations may have multiple observatories, and each observatory can involve contributions from one or more partners.
+     A station is owned only by one partner, but partners can have multiple stations.
+A station is defined by a location - latitute, longitude, and a maximum depth.
+A station is defined by the value obs_id set in the EMO BON logsheets

 - ### Observatory
-    An EMO-BON organisational unit linked to the collection of a specific sample type (e.g., water column, soft sediment) from a fixed, pre-determined location.
-While *technically* an observatory is tied to a sample type, this distinction is often ignored in casual use since the observatory's base name (obs_id) is the same for all sample types.
+    An EMO-BON organisational unit linked to the collection of a specific sample type from a station.
+A station can have multiple observatories.
+The sample types are: water, sediment, and hard bottom.
+For the hard bottom, which is collected via ARMS units, each unit is a separate observatory.

 > Definition may need an update once the ARMS units are fully incorporated in EMO-BON.

 - ### Sampling Event
-    A sampling action performed at a particular observatory at a specific time, resulting in the collection of one or more samples.
+    A sampling action performed at a particular observatory at a specific time, resulting in the collection of one or more samples and measurements.

 - ### Material Sample
     Refers to a material sample collected during a sampling event.
 Each unique material sample has a unique material sample ID.
 Also used to refer to the sample material that was sequenced, where the physical sample no longer exists but it is virtually present via its sample ID.